-Best Knee Pad For Aggressive Riding
+Best for Aggressive Riding

 7Protection Project Knee

-The 7Protection Project Knee took home a Top Pick for Aggressive Riding.
+The 7 Protection Project Knee takes home a Top Pick for Aggressive Riding Award.
 If you are seeking maximum protection, these are the mountain bike knee pads for you.
 Simple as that.
-They have the most robust padding in our test and the long, heavy-duty, sleeve protects you from thorns and branches.
+They have the most robust padding in our test, and the long, heavy-duty sleeve protects from thorns and branches.
 The impressive quality of the construction really stood out to us.
-These pads use tougher and thicker materials than the other pads in our test giving the Project Knee pads a built to last feel.
+These pads use tougher and thicker materials than the other pads in our test, giving them a built to last feel.
 We do not doubt that these pads can take a beating and are an excellent option for hard-chargers, shuttle monkeys, and even some bike park rats.

-Read review: 7Protection Project Knee
+Read review: 7 Protection Project Knee

 Six Six One Recon